Age: 1 yr - soon to be 2

 Suki suffers from severe behavior disorder causing anxiety in a variety of situations that will require continued training to address her triggers.
 She must never be around children.

-Suki is has several allergies and must remain on Farmina diet.
+Suki has several allergies.
 She is allergic to cats so she must never be around them.
 She also is allergic to feathers and she must avoid feather pillows and down blankets.

 What can one say about the young miss Suki?
 This adorable cream girl will need a special home to call hers forever.
 Suki came to FBRN after being bought online from a commercial breeding facility.
 At about 6 months of age, Suki's owner was in an accident which disrupted any routine/structure she was given.
 She was placed in a boarding facility for long stints over her very short life, which led Suki to become extremely anxious if strangers would try to enter or leave her home.
 One of Suki's owners became ill and required in home care, and with all of the strangers coming in and out, her previous owners made the heart breaking decision to surrender Suki to FBRN.

 Since Suki suffers from the severe behavior disorder that causes all of her anxiety in a variety of situations, she must never be around children.
 We are looking for an adults-only home.
 Her forever family would need to work with her to continually address the items which trigger her.
-Suki also has several allergies which will require her to remain on a Farmina diet.
+Suki also has several allergies.
 One of her allergies is to cats, so they can't be present in her new home.
 A second allergy that she suffers from is feathers.
 Her forever home should be free from feather pillows and down blankets and furniture.

 Suki takes Benadryl two times a day.
 She is leash aggressive towards other dogs, was taken off Prozac successfully after coming into FBRN, and has anxiety around strangers.
 In terms of other dogs in the house, Suki can be ok with dogs her size that are tolerant.
 She is very pushy and very rude, because of this it could be dangerous to put her with a larger dog.
 Suki isn't great at taking cues of when other dogs do not wish to play with her and she will pester them.
 Any dog that she would live with should be extremely laid back but able to give corrections.
 Keep in mind because Suki has barrier aggression so the "slow intro" method is almost impossible.
 She cannot be crated, when kept on leash and pulled back she becomes more aroused, and she will pace or paw at a gate or door if she knows another (unknown) dog is behind it.
 Barriers increase her anxiety.
 So the intro part to any dog will be difficult but doable.
 A home where she is the only dog is preferable.